zangcc/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-csharp.rst

 -  ``isBarrier`` - optionally, restricts the data flow.
 -  ``isAdditionalFlowStep`` - optionally, adds additional flow steps.

+The characteristic predicate (``MyDataFlowConfiguration()``) defines the name of the configuration, so ``"..."`` must be replaced with a unique name.

-The data flow analysis is performed using the predicate ``flow(DataFlow::Node source, DataFlow::Node sink)``:
+The data flow analysis is performed using the predicate ``hasFlow(DataFlow::Node source, DataFlow::Node sink)``:

 .. code-block:: ql

-   from DataFlow::Node source, DataFlow::Node sink
-   where MyFlow::flow(source, sink)
-   select source, "Dataflow to $@.", sink, sink.toString()
+   from MyDataFlowConfiguation dataflow, DataFlow::Node source, DataFlow::Node sink where dataflow.hasFlow(source, sink) select source, "Dataflow to $@.", sink, sink.toString()

 Using global taint tracking
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Global taint tracking is to global data flow what local taint tracking is to local data flow.
 That is, global taint tracking extends global data flow with additional non-value-preserving steps.
-The global taint tracking library is used by applying the module ``TaintTracking::Global<ConfigSig>`` to your configuration instead of ``DataFlow::Global<ConfigSig>``:
+The global taint tracking library is used by extending the class ``TaintTracking::Configuration``:

 .. code-block:: ql

    import csharp

-   module MyFlowConfiguration implements DataFlow::ConfigSig {
+   class MyTaintTrackingConfiguration extends TaintTracking::Configuration {
+     MyTaintTrackingConfiguration() { this = "..." }

-     predicate isSource(DataFlow::Node source) {
+     override predicate isSource(DataFlow::Node source) {
        ...
      }

-     predicate isSink(DataFlow::Node sink) {
+     override predicate isSink(DataFlow::Node sink) {
        ...
      }
    }

-   module MyFlow = TaintTracking::Global<MyFlowConfiguration>;

-The resulting module has an identical signature to the one obtained from ``DataFlow::Global<ConfigSig>``.
+These predicates are defined in the configuration:

+-  ``isSource`` - defines where taint may flow from.
+-  ``isSink`` - defines where taint may flow to.
+-  ``isSanitizer`` - optionally, restricts the taint flow.
+-  ``isAdditionalTaintStep`` - optionally, adds additional taint steps.

+Similar to global data flow, the characteristic predicate (``MyTaintTrackingConfiguration()``) defines the unique name of the configuration and the taint analysis is performed using the predicate ``hasFlow(DataFlow::Node source, DataFlow::Node sink)``.

 Flow sources
 ~~~~~~~~~~~~